Evil Eye Gifts And Everything About The Greek "Mati"

 Even the Greek Orthodox church supports the existence of such a phenomenon (they call it “Vaskania”) and they provide special prayers to help!

-Modern Evil Eye gifts
+Modern Evil Eye Design

 If all this does not make any sense to you, don’t worry you are not alone.